CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Program-Your-Life.md

 <br>

-### Multiple decision trees
+## Multiple decision trees
 Adding `if` statements that are *detached* from your primary `else if` **decision tree** will allow you to make <u>specific</u> decisions on separate occasions.

-* Purchase your first car.
+### Purchase a Car
 * The average lifespan of a new car can be approximated to be 10 years.
 Accidents and damages may shorten these while frequent oil changes and careful driving may extend them.
 * expect a used car to last less.
 ```java
 // -----=====88888=====-----
 //     Additional Logic